HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

    - Provide the final labeling config with the predicted_values attribute added, using all relevant labels from the ML model, without any explanations.
 ```

+# Video Object Tracking

+## Trackers

+The best tracker to use with Ultralytics YOLO depends on your specific needs.
+The default tracker is BoT-SORT, which is generally well-suited for most scenarios.
+However, if you're looking for an alternative with different strengths, ByteTrack is another excellent choice that you can easily configure.
+ByteTrack is known for its high performance in multi-object tracking, especially in situations with varying object appearances and reappearances.
+Both trackers can be customized using YAML configuration files to fit your specific use case.
+You can specify tracker in the control tag:
+* `<VideoRectangle tracker="botsort.yaml">`
+* `<VideoRectangle tracker="bytetrack.yaml">`

 # Run YOLO ML backend

 ## Running with Docker (Recommended)